Home > Blog Posts > How To Make Your Centrelink Income Work For You

 Ok, maybe not everything.
 However, if you do have things lying around the house that are no use to you anymore, why not try to make some money from them?
 Set up an eBay page or a Gumtree account.
 Sell your pre-loved goods to people who will love them more than you.
 Any clothes you don’t wear that are in good condition, old phones lying around that still work, even Xbox games or any sporting equipment that are just sitting there gathering dust.
-If you don’t need them, sell them to someone who does and you may be able to build up a nice little savings account to match your Centrelink online income.
+If you don’t need them, sell them to someone who does, and you may be able to build up a nice little savings account to match your Centrelink online income.

 Rent out a room in your house

-If you have a room/rooms in your house that are currently unoccupied, it would be a good idea to rent them out.
-You will have to sacrifice some of your space and learn to share with others but you’ll save a significant amount on rent and might even make a friend in the process.
+If you have a room/rooms in your house that are currently unoccupied, it could be a good idea to rent them out.
+You will have to sacrifice some of your space and learn to share with others, but you’ll save a significant amount on rent and might even make a friend in the process.
 Reducing your rent is a great way to stretch your Centrelink Youth Allowance out a little further.

 Sign up for short-term jobs

 Another way to add to your Centrelink online payments is to pick up short little jobs here and there.
 You could sign up for online surveys that pay for participation.
 You could participate in mock juries or focus groups.
-However, just keep in mind that that option may require you to be there in person so if that’s not possible then try and hunt out more online options.
+However, keep in mind that that option may require you to be there in person so if that’s not possible then try and hunt out more online options.
 You could also sign up to be a mystery shopper for retail stores and hospitality businesses.
-All you’d need to do here is frequent a particular shop or restaurant, act like a customer and then share the details with the owners of the company.
+All you’d need to do here is frequent a particular shop or restaurant, act as a customer and then share the details with the owners of the company.
 These are all super easy ways to boost your budget a little without taking on too much stress.

 Get a loan

-Sometimes all we need is a temporary boost just to get us back on track with our finances.
+Sometimes all we need is a temporary boost to get us back on track with our finances.
 If you’re drowning in expenses and living paycheck to paycheck with your Centrelink income, a small loan could be just what you need to pay off your bills and get back on track to achieving your financial goals.
 We’re all allowed to borrow money when things get a little tough.
 Why not get a personal loan on Centrelink benefits?
-Check out how it works (Centrelink loans) and perhaps one of our loans will be just the right thing to get you on your way to a healthy bank account.
+Check out how it works (Centrelink loans), and perhaps one of our loans will be just the right thing to get you on your way to a healthy bank account.

 Want to try and get more from your Centrelink payments?

 As we are not affiliated with Centrelink, we can only offer general advice about Centrelink online services and payments.
-If you want more information on your payments and available options for increasing them you should jump online to Centrelink online services or dial the Centrelink phone number to get in touch.
-If you need myths debunked or need a loan then that’s what you come to us for!
+If you want more information on your payments and available options for increasing them, you should jump online to Centrelink online services or dial the Centrelink phone number to get in touch.
+If you need myths debunked or need a loan, then that’s what you come to us for!
 A personal loan is great for sorting out your finances and getting back on track with your budget.

 Written by Jacaranda Team